 Texas Marijuana Possession – Laws & Penalties

-The penalty will highly depend on the amount of marijuana that was found in your possession.
+The penalty for possession of marijuana depends on the amount of marijuana involved.
 If it is your first offense and the substance was less than a pound, you are not likely to have to worry about spending time in jail as you can most often get away with a lesser penalty.
-If you agree to drug treatment programs, it is possible a judge may even let you off the hook with doing community work, but these plea deals can vary considerably.

 The penalties largely depend on the amount of the substance found on a person.